-There was a time when our grandparents had a pantry full of food so old the price tags were still in pounds, shillings and pence.
-Not so much now but maybe there is something to be said for a little thrift and a lot of forward planning.
+Years back, our grandparents would have had a pantry full of food ‘just in case.’
+Sometimes tins were so old the price tags were still in pounds, shillings and pence.
+These days most of us buy-as-we-go.

 Even for non-claimants, the benefits of avoiding grocery shopping for a month could be huge.
-According to the Office for National Statistics, the average household could save £246 by not shelling out on food and non- alcoholic drinks for a month.
+According to the Office for National Statistics, the average household spends £247 a month on food and non- alcoholic drinks.

 In our free download, we teamed up with the food kit people at Foodini Club to create a cheap and easy plan to build our own ‘Doomsday Cupboard’.
 So whether we aim to save a month’s food costs, need to migrate to Universal Credit, or have to sit out an alien invasion, we’ll keep the family fed.